RichardTMiles/Singleton/README.md

 This document describes a programming standard for class initiation and dependencies.

-The goal set by the `Singleton Pattern` is to standardize and re-think how frameworks and libraries make use of instancing and scope to resolve & obtain objects, parameters, and add dependacies.
+The goal set by the `Singleton Pattern` is to standardize and re-think how frameworks and libraries make use of instancing and scope to resolve & obtain objects, parameters, and add dependencies.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be